bgrewell/htb-repo/README.md

 tokens/           # tokens (ssh keys, logins etc. for the machine) tools/            # specific tools that you wrote or aquired for the machine
 ```

-### Change remote repo to your own *Private* repository
-**This is very important and needs to be in bold.
-Make sure you do not publish this to a public repository, keep your work private!**

-1. Create a **private** repository on a site like github.com

 ## Script Details